ajinkyaponkshe/Richest-Players-Analysis/README.md

 3. Which  country produces the maximum earners in Sports
 4. How much the Top Paid Athlete for Each Year, earn?
 5. Which Sport Dominates the Earnings
-6.Running Bar Graph for Highest Earners from 1990 to 2019
+6. Running Bar Graph for Highest Earners from 1990 to 2019